Wedding of Prince Charles and Lady Diana Spencer

-The wedding of Prince Charles (later King Charles III) and Lady Diana Spencer took place on Wednesday, 29 July 1981, at St Paul's Cathedral in London, United Kingdom.
+The wedding of Prince Charles (later King Charles III) and Lady Diana Spencer took place on Wednesday, 29 July 1981, at St Paul's Cathedral in London, England.
 The groom was the heir apparent to the British throne, and the bride was a member of the Spencer family.

 The ceremony was a traditional Church of England wedding service.
 Alan Webster, Dean of St Paul's, presided at the service, and Robert Runcie, Archbishop of Canterbury, conducted the marriage.
 Notable figures in attendance included many members of other royal families, republican heads of state, and members of the bride's and groom's families.
 After the ceremony, the couple made the traditional appearance on the balcony of Buckingham Palace.
 The United Kingdom had a national holiday on that day to mark the wedding.
 The ceremony featured many ceremonial aspects, including use of the state carriages and roles for the Foot Guards and Household Cavalry.

 Their marriage was widely billed as a "fairytale wedding" and the "wedding of the century".
 It was watched by an estimated global television audience of 750 million people.
 Events were held around the Commonwealth to mark the wedding.
 Many street parties were held throughout the United Kingdom to celebrate the occasion.
 The couple separated in 1992 and divorced in 1996 after fifteen years of marriage.
+Diana died in 1997 and Charles remarried to Camilla Parker Bowles in 2005.

 Engagement

 Prince Charles had known Lady Diana Spencer for several years.
 They first met in 1977 while Charles was dating her elder sister Lady Sarah.
 He took serious interest in her as a potential bride in 1980 when they were guests at a country weekend, where she watched him play polo.
 He invited her for a sailing weekend to Cowes aboard the royal yacht Britannia as their relationship began to develop.
 This was followed by an invitation to Balmoral Castle, the Royal family's Scottish home, to meet his family.
-Diana was well received at Balmoral by Queen Elizabeth II, Prince Philip, and Queen Elizabeth The Queen Mother.
+Diana was well received at Balmoral by Queen Elizabeth II, Prince Philip, and Queen Elizabeth the Queen Mother.
 The couple then had several dates in London.
 Diana and Charles had been seeing each other for about six months when he proposed on 3 February 1981 in the nursery at Windsor Castle.
 Diana had planned a holiday for the next week, and Charles hoped she would use the time to consider her answer.
 Diana accepted, but their engagement was kept secret for the next few weeks.
 Diana later claimed that the couple had met only 13 times in total before the announcement of their engagement.